StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 ### Stanford attentive reader

 This model beats traditional (non-neural) NLP models by a factor of almost 30 F1 points in SQuAD.
-It loses to BERT &c.
-But it's kind of simple.
+It loses to BERT and other transformers, but it's simpler.

 - Feed the Question through a bi-directional LSTM with word embeddings.
 - Concatenate both end states (one for each network, so one for first word of reverse and one for last of right way).